lazzexus/Stemmegivning/README.md

   * Unique Invite Keys for every member

 ##Techology
- * Built on node.js with express and mongoDB
+ * Built on node.js with express, mongoDB and socket.io
  * Frontend based on Twitter Bootstrap 3 with fontawesome icons

 ##Installation Instructions